Back Problems in Dogs

-Cauda equina syndrome is the narrowing of the vertebrae canal.
-There are multiple abnormalities that can lead to this syndrome including vertebral canal narrowing, subluxation, ostophytes (“bone spurs”), epidural fibrosis, osteochondrosis, intervertebral disc disease, and soft tissue proliferation.
+Cauda equina syndrome is the narrowing of the vertebral canal.
+There are multiple abnormalities that can lead to this syndrome including vertebral canal narrowing, subluxation, osteophytes (“bone spurs”), epidural fibrosis, osteochondrosis, intervertebral disc disease, and soft tissue proliferation.

 This condition compresses the spinal nerve roots, which can damage them, causing pain and lameness.
 Cauda Equina is a common condition in dogs and can be present at birth or develop as the dog ages.

 - Mild to severe pain in the lower back

 Your veterinarian will give the dog a thorough examination and most likely perform a number of medical tests that include a urinalysis, biochemistry profile as well as a complete blood count.
 A CT or MRI may also be performed to have a close look at the vertebrae and spinal cord.

 The most effective treatment is surgery, which will help relieve pressure on the nerve roots.
 After surgery, movement will need to be restricted for roughly a month.
 If left untreated this disease will progress and symptoms will become more severe.

 The cost to treat Cauda Equina will vary depending on the severity of symptoms and whether you elect to have surgery done.
 Expect costs to start around $2,000 and run up to $6,000.